JINR becoming closer to Kamchatka

 — Are there any other goals that you associate with the opening of the Information Centre in Kamchatka?

 – Methods of observing volcanic activity using muon radiography are quite developed, for example, in Japan or Italy, but there are no contacts with scientists from these countries yet.
-We hope that the cooperation with JINR as an international organisation will contribute to the development of work of Kamchatka scientists at the international level.
+We hope that the cooperation with JINR as an international organization will contribute to the development of work of Kamchatka scientists at the international level.